mikependon/RepoDB/Docs/pages/connection.rst

 		connection.InsertAll(orders);
 	}

+**Note**: All data entities `identity` fields will automatically be filled by its newly generated identity values.

-**Certain** columns can also be inserted via table-name-based calls.
+Certain columns can also be inserted via table-name-based calls.

 ::